Brendan Marrocco: Injury

-Within 1 hour, he was transported to the 47th Combat Support Hospital from Ft.
+Within one hour, he was transported to the 47th Combat Support Hospital from Ft.
 Lewis, WA in Tikrit, Iraq by a medevac unit deployed to Tikrit by way of Fort Drum NY, where he underwent emergency surgeries before being transported 3 days later to Walter Reed Army Medical Center via the Joint Operating Base in Balad, Iraq and Landstuhl Regional Medical Center, Germany.
 Brendan regained consciousness on April 15 at Walter Reed Army Medical Center.

 Transplant surgery

 In December 2012, a surgical team, led by W.P.
 Andrew Lee, M.D. of Johns Hopkins Hospital, performed the hospital's first bilateral arm transplant.
 The surgery took thirteen hours.
 The surgery connected the bones, blood vessels, muscles, tendons, nerves, and skin on both arms, extending his left arm from the elbow and his right from below the shoulder.
-The transplant was coupled with a treatment of the deceased donors bone marrow cells to help prevent rejection of the new limbs.
+The transplant was coupled with a treatment of the deceased donor's bone marrow cells to help prevent rejection of the new limbs.

 The study is sponsored by the Armed Forces Institute of Regenerative Medicine of the U.S. Department of Defense.
 Marrocco made his first public appearance after the surgery at 11:00 AM EST on January 29, 2013, in a press conference with his doctors at Johns Hopkins Hospital in the Bunting Family Interfaith Chapel.

 Current rehabilitation

 Brendan is currently recovering and undergoing physical and occupational therapy at Walter Reed National Military Medical Center.
 His home on Staten Island was retrofitted and rebuilt by the Stephen Siller Tunnel To Towers Foundation and Building Homes for Heroes.
 Marrocco's brother, Michael, lives with him and acts as his 24-hour non-medical assistant.

+He was interviewed for the Health Resources & Services Administration website and YouTube channel in 2018, and the Johns Hopkins Comprehensive Transplant Center in 2023.